shidhincr/LookAround/README.md

 =======================

 It'll be a simple application using Google maps API to load the location service and find the nearest ATM,Bar,Hotels, Pubs ..etc.
-Google is already providing these informations in their Goole+ page –– but as I said earlier, we'll be mimicking the same for our learning purpose.
+Google is already providing this information on their Google+ page –– but as I said earlier, we'll be mimicking the same for our learning purpose.

 Technologies/Frameworks used here :
 ======================